 Dell offers a three-year warranty and has a much better policy than Acer for replacing the panel if you run into issues during the warranty period, promising to do so even if a single pixel is dim.

 What to look forward to

-Samsung's C34J79 34-inch 1440p ultrawide was announced at the CES 2018 trade show and is expected to release in fall 2018.
-Its Thunderbolt 3 port, fast 100 Hz refresh rate, AMD FreeSync, and VA panel suggest that it's better suited for gaming and media consumption than productivity, but we'll keep an eye on it after release.
+The Samsung C34J791 34-inch 1440p ultrawide was announced at the CES 2018 trade show and is now available.
+Its Thunderbolt 3 port, fast 100 Hz refresh rate, AMD FreeSync, and VA panel suggest that it's better suited for gaming and media consumption than productivity, but we plan to test it in our next update.